vinlin24/yungkaiworldbot/README.md

 Contact any of the bot developers for any values you need help with or the values for the production version of the bot.

+> [!TIP]
+>
-For Discord IDs, you should enable **Developer Mode** to be able to conveniently copy IDs from the right-click context menus of servers, channels, roles, users, etc. To enable it, go to **User Settings > Advanced > Developer Mode**.
+> For Discord IDs (also referred to as [snowflakes](https://en.wikipedia.org/wiki/Snowflake_ID)), you should enable **Developer Mode** to be able to
+> conveniently copy IDs from the right-click context menus of servers, channels,
+> roles, users, etc. To enable it, go to **User Settings > Advanced > Developer
+> Mode**.

-For variables names, we use this suffix convention:
+We use this suffix convention:

 * `_GID`: Guild ID.
 Servers are referred to as "guilds" in the Discord API.
 * `_CID`: Channel ID.
 This can be any type of channel (text, voice, etc.).
 * `_RID`: Role ID.
 This is useful for role-based features.
 It is also the basis of this bot's [privilege system](src/middleware/privilege.middleware.ts).
 * `_UID`: User ID.
 This is useful for user-based features (to give the bot a little personality, basically).
+I learned later that "UID" is more commonly accepted as the general term [unique identifier](https://en.wikipedia.org/wiki/Unique_identifier), NOT "user ID", but hopefully this ambiguity isn't a problem in the contexts they're used.

-GIDs, CIDs, and RIDs can be hard-coded into [config.ts](src/config.ts).
-UIDs should be environment variables.
+GIDs, CIDs, and RIDs can be hard-coded into [config.ts](src/config.ts). **UIDs should be environment variables.**

 > [!CAUTION]
-> **NON-BOT USER IDs SHOULD BE REDACTED IN VERSION CONTROL.**
+> **UIDs should be environment variables.
+Furthermore, non-bot UIDs should
+> ALWAYS be redacted in version control.**
+>
+> <details>
+> <summary>Explanation</summary>
 >
 > While Discord IDs in general are only used internally by Discord's API,
 > [Discord themselves](https://discord.com/safety/confidentiality-in-moderation)